 Choosing a project that aligns with your interests and showcases your research skills in civil and environmental engineering is key.
 Here are some strategies to help you find the right project idea:

-- Leverage current work and ongoing projects (most recommened): Consider building on a project you are already involved in at work, with your supervisor, or within your degree program.
-Additionally, explore ongoing projects at your organization, FGCU, or in the community to find ways to enhance or extend them.
+- Leverage current work and ongoing projects (recommened): Consider building on a project you are already involved in at work, with your supervisor, or within your degree program.

 Faculty Projects